nitinjosephrepo/About-Me/README.md

 ## About Me

 I am Nitin Joseph.
 A Digital Strategist with a naturally curious streak, I am a self-taught ML, NLP (Natural Language programming) & python developer focusing on Marketing, Ecommerce, Retail & Analytics.
+I can be contacted at nitin@verrocchioworkshop.com

 I have degrees in Quantitative disciplines and Liberal arts.
 I embrace STEAM mindset :raised_hands: